 But if you've not been wild camping before, knowing where's best to head can be tricky.
-So we've compiled a list of our favourite European countries to pitch a tent, light a fire and enjoy the peace of the great outdoors!
+So we've compiled a list of our favourite European countries to pitch a tent, light a fire and enjoy the peace and quiet of the great outdoors!

 Packed with natural beauty, these countries welcome wild campers.
 Access to nature is guaranteed by the famous "right of all men", or - for the Scrabble fans - Allemansrätten in Swedish.